todayisfineforme/Progressive.Budget/README.md

 # Progressive Budget App

-A Frontend application that utilizes express and mongoose to present the user with a budget display.
+A Frontend application that utilizes express and mongoose to present the user with a budget display that they can then add to and subtract from over time.

+graph displays relative change over time.

 ## Installation